 The aim of this course is to introduce students to the challenges faced today in global economic governance by both old and new players in the international arena.
 The course will cover the changing nature of international economic relations, as the balance of power slowly shifts and new emerging actors defy the old economic system, dominated by a Western-style.
 The current global economic crisis will be analyzed in depth in conjunction with its implications for capitalism as the recipe for economic growth.
 Growth models and varieties of capitalism will be discussed in both theory and practice.
 In particular, students will gain the capacity to critically analyse how economic policy decisions are currently being made at national, regional and international levels.
-Students will acquire the ability to understand the goals of economics will be studied from both the historical perspective and from the contemporary point of view.
+Students will acquire the ability to understand the goals of economic theory and the politics of economic policy implementation.
+Empirical cases and international economics will be studied from both the historical perspective and from the contemporary point of view.
 Topics covered will include the evolution and regulation of global economic institutions and issues related to globalisation.